Hearty black bean soup with ham hocks, sweet potatoes, bell pepper, onion, cumin, chili, and molasses. Garnish with cilantro, sour cream, and avocado.

 1 Place beans and ham hock in a 4-quart, thick-bottomed pot.
 Add 5 cups water, bay leaves, salt and baking soda.
 Bring to a boil, reduce heat to a low simmer.
 Cover and let cook 1 hour 15 minutes to 1 hour 30 minutes, until beans are tender.
 Remove bay leaves.
 Remove ham hock from the pot.
 Cut ham meat away from the bone and cut into small, bite-sized pieces, set aside.

 2 While the beans are cooking, heat olive oil in a large 8-quart thick-bottomed pot on medium high until the oil is hot, but not smoking.
-Add the onions, celery, sweet potato and 1/2 teaspoon of salt.
+Add the onions, celery, carrot, sweet potato and 1/2 teaspoon of salt.
 Cook, stirring occasionally, until lightly browned and softened, about 10-15 minutes.
 Reduce heat to medium, add the cumin, chili powder, and garlic, cook for an additional 2 minutes, stirring constantly.

 3 Once the beans are tender, add the beans, their cooking liquid, chicken stock, molasses, and bell pepper.
 Bring to a boil then reduce heat to a simmer.
 Cook, stirring occasionally, for 20 to 30 minutes.